Guiziin227/EstruturaDeDados/README.md

 ## Overview

-This project is part of my studies on data structures using various programming languages such as Java, C#, and Go, with a primary focus on Java.
+This project is part of my studies on data structures using various programming languages such as Java, C#, and Golang, with a primary focus on Java.
 The goal is to understand and implement different data structures, including lists and hash maps, and explore their applications and performance.

 ## Topics Covered